comunes/kune/DEV-GUIDE.md

 We use Jenkins as our continuous integration tool.
 After each commit, it automatically runs the full collection of JUnit tests.
 The Jenkins instance is located in:
   <http://ci.comunes.org>

+You can get notifications of our builds via our @ComunesBuildsBot, please provide us your Chat ID via @get_id_bot.

 # Code samples

 See HelloWorld\*.java classes for a small sample of how to develop and extend the GWT workspace UI.